iPad 6 Wi-Fi Left Speaker Replacement

 Step 1

-- Warm up that iOpener and press it against the left edge of your device for two minutes.
-Patience is key here—let the heat work its magic!
+- Warm up an iOpener and press it to the left edge of your device for two minutes.
+Let the heat work its magic and get that edge ready to come apart.

 Tools Used